DrTeamRocks/dm-lpe/README.md

     bower updates
     make

-Then you need to create the database schema, just follow commands from `backups/init.mysql.sql`.
+First you need user with password and empty database, next you need change parameters to your in `engine\Configs\database.php` to yours.

+Next you should open the `http://<site>/install` page for tables installing.

 Or if you have the empty database and you know username and password, you can import the dump with demo settings `backups/demo.mysql.sql`.

+You can DDL od database here `backups/init.mysql.sql`.

 ## Engine configuration